MnmP12/ABCSCRAPER/README.md

 # ABCSCRAPER
-Website scraper for ABC News articles with a basic PYGUI.
+Website scraper for ABC News articles with PYGUI.
 ABCSCRAPER pulls the top 7 articles of the day from https://abcnews.go.com/ , previews them in a new window and provides a link to read the full article.

 # Setup